 Sarah Brown, BSc, dipION, mBANT

-Having qualified as a Nutritional Therapist at the renowned Institute for Optimum Nutrition, I set up Good Food Works to help spread the word about the positive impact a diet rich in good, nutritious food can have on our health.
+Having qualified as a Nutritional Therapist at the renowned Institute for Optimum Nutrition (DipION), and subsequently the University of West London (BSc Nutritional Therapy), I set up Good Food Works to help spread the word about the positive impact a diet rich in good, nutritious food can have on our health.

 Food shouldn’t be complicated or confusing, but for many, thinking about what’s right or wrong in their diet can be a real problem – and can even add unwanted stress to meal times!

 My approach is all about working with you to simplify food and make it an enjoyable and rewarding part of your life.
 By explaining how food is broken down and used by the body I can help you to explore the foods that will benefit you the most and help you live the healthiest life you can!

 I am trained in the application of Functional Medicine and run one-to-one consultations during which I listen to your story, and gain an insight and understanding of your health background and your relationship with food.
 With this in mind I can then help you to improve your choices and focus on what’s right for you.
 We can then work together to implement the necessary changes to help you optimise your health and restore balance.

 I am registered with, and practice within the guidelines laid out by, the British Association for Applied Nutrition and Lifestyle Medicine (BANT), adhering to strict National Occupation Standards, and am registered with the Complementary and Natural Healthcare Council (CNHC) which regulates the Nutritional Therapy profession.
 I am also a registered Metabolic Balance coach and Map My Gut affiliate, both being specific programmes to increase understanding of underlying barriers to weight loss.